JPChoyon/blogs-server/readme.md

-# This is car store server.
+# This is Blogs server.

-### if you want to run in this locally then please follow the procedure
+# if you want to run in this locally then please follow the procedure

 ## Step 1